sdwru/laravel-terraform/README.md

 This option (`'connections'`) is where each of the connections are setup for your application if we were to support more than one http client.
 We only use guzzle in this application.
 We left this in this package for now.
 It's possible we will support other clients in the future such as the Laravel v7 http client (also based on guzzle).

-#### Oauth credentials

-Gets the Terraform API key from the Laravel .env file.

 #### API

 Gets the API configuration from the Laravel .env file